 The Ausmed Education Learning Centre is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 Provider number is P0342.

 This Course reviews the different types of glucose-lowering medicines that are currently used to treat type 2 diabetes mellitus.

-Michelle is a credentialled diabetes educator with 23 years experience in many aspects of diabetes care and education.
-She is currently employed as a nurse practitioner by Northern Health.
-Her past employment, as a diabetes educator, has included major tertiary hospital settings – including St Vincent's Hospital Melbourne, Melbourne Division of General Practice, Melbourne Extended Care and Rehabilitation Service, and, in Queensland, Logan/Beaudesert Health Service.
-Michelle has served on more than 40 diabetes-related committees, written book chapters and is consistently highly evaluated in her teaching role.
+Michelle Robins is a credentialed diabetes educator with 23 years of experience in many aspects of diabetes care and education.
+She is currently employed as a Nurse Practitioner by Northern Health.
+Her past employment, as a diabetes educator, has included major tertiary hospital settings – including St Vincent's Hospital, Melbourne, Melbourne Division of General Practice, Melbourne Extended Care and Rehabilitation Service, and, in Queensland, Logan/Beaudesert Health Service.
+Michelle has served on more than 40 diabetes-related committees, written book chapters, and is consistently highly evaluated in her teaching role.
+See Educator Profile